onkelbeh/HomeAssistantRepository/README.md

 "Open source home automation that puts local control and privacy first."

 ## Source
 Once this was a fork of `https://cgit.gentoo.org/user/lmiphay.git/tree/app-misc/homeassistant-bin`, which seemed unmaintained to me.
 First I just wanted to compile it for my personal use.
 This happed at 0.77 in September 2018.
-Some friends told me they wanted to use/see it, so I placed it on my public git server, and was caught by surprise of several hundred pageviews in the very first days.
+Some friends told me they wanted to use/see it, so I placed it on my public git server, and was caught by surprise of several hundred page views in the very first days.
 I'll do my best to keep it close to the official releases, might get slower during summers.
 After 3 months it had ~170 ebuilds, now (Nov 2019) > 1599 ebuilds in > 830 packages are on file.
 As long as I certainly do not count automatically consolidated collections, this Overlay has grown to one of the largest [Gentoo Repos](https://qa-reports.gentoo.org/output/repos/) during the last year.

 ## Nearly all Home Assistant Components are now included
 Except some modules with uncorrectable errors (e.g. hard drive crashes, lost sources or some other unbelievable mess) nearly all possible integrations for Home Assistant and their stated dependcies are **now** included as ebuilds, based on the *most accurate* integrations list from `/usr/lib/python3.7/site-packages/homeassistant/components/*/manifest.json`.
-Many fixed dependencies (necessary or not) to old releases forbid installation of packages requiring newer ones, but I filed all deps strict as they have deen declared in `setup.py` or `requirements.txt` (sometimes other sources) anyway.
+Many fixed dependencies (necessary or not) to old releases forbid installation of packages requiring newer ones, but I filed all deps strict as they have been declared in `setup.py` or `requirements.txt` (sometimes other sources) anyway.
 The exception proves the rule.
-Whether it makes sense to run Gentoo on an Raspberry Pi (some components are amde for it) is another question.
+Whether it makes sense to run Gentoo on a Raspberry Pi (some components are made only for it) is another question.

 ## Authors welcome
 If you are Author of a integration / component or other stuff related to Home Assistant and you want your component added, please file a pull request, or just drop me a note.
 For adding a component, I need a release file in tar.gz or zip format.
 Tagged releases on Github are OK, but a Pypi tar.gz release would be preferred, because this could take use of Gentoo's mirror system.
 Most of the other integrations do both.
-I can **not** add packages only available in wheels format.
+I can**not** add packages only available in wheels format.

 ## Missing older release tags
 Some packages with missing or hidden older releases have been [cloned](https://github.com/onkelbeh?tab=repositories) after the originating author has been queried and notified.
-Some cases still require verfication.
+Some cases still require verification.
 No changes except adding the missing release tags have been made.
-As soon as an other usable release will be available, I'll swap the `SRC_URI` back to Pypi, the original Github or wherever it came from.
+As soon as another usable release will be available, I'll swap the `SRC_URI` back to Pypi, the original Github or wherever it came from.
-`dg` in Changelog means that a package has been downgraded to an older required release although a newer version already has been available.
+`dg` in change log means that a package has been downgraded to an older required release although a newer version already has been available.
 In many cases the most recent version has been added, too.
 You should take a look after upgrading, if `/etc/homeassistant/deps/` is not empty, possibly the wrong (mostly too new) version of a component or a library is installed. `package.accept_keywords` and `--autounmask=y` is your friend.
 Please drop me a [note](https://github.com/onkelbeh/HomeAssistantRepository/issues) if you find a wrong dependency.

 ## ESPHome
 Aside from Home Assistant this repo contains ebuilds I use with my Home Assistant, some have to be mentioned::

- * `esphome` (soon i'll throw away Tasmota...), thanks to @OttoWinter for his fabulous idea and [great work](https://github.com/esphome/esphome), really cool stuff, a bit complicated to get it started (mostly with DNS, it uses a weird *.local architecture, imho for mDNS, too complex for me to run it across Vlans), but as soon you got it running, a lot of ESP devices are very easy to deploy.
-It's integration in Home Assistant is easy and reacts fast on state changes.
-I begin to love it's Integration in Home Assistant, you have one single point where you define and name a switch or a sensor (instead of > three points using MQTT).
+ * `esphome` (soon I'll throw away Tasmota...), thanks to @OttoWinter for his fabulous idea and [great work](https://github.com/esphome/esphome), really cool stuff, a bit complicated to get it started (mostly with DNS, it uses a weird *.local architecture, imho for mDNS, too complex for me to run it across Vlans), but as soon you got it running, a lot of ESP devices are very easy to deploy.
+Its integration in Home Assistant is easy and reacts fast on state changes.
+I begin to love its Integration in Home Assistant, you have one single point where you define and name a switch or a sensor (instead of > three points using MQTT).
 Together with the possibility of OTA updates my sensors will have a unique name all over the system, and names can be changed very easily.
-In the meantime i migrated all my Magichome Controllers, very happy with it, and i have a couple of binary input arrays running with it without any problems.
+In the meantime I migrated all my Magichome Controllers, very happy with it, and I have a couple of binary input arrays running with it without any problems.
 However, my Sonoff POW and POW R2 are still running with Tasmota.

 Thanks to @evadim and @klowe0100 for improving the ebuild and helping to keep it updated.